“2025, World Cancer Day”

 - promote collection and use of information for professional and public education;

-- increase the proportion of Mediterranean citizens who have access to state-of-art cancer screenings, diagnoses, treatments, and palliative care;
+- increase the proportion of Mediterranean citizens who have access to state-of-the-art cancer screenings, diagnoses, treatments, and palliative care;

-- influence policies and promote programs and activities to eliminate disparities in cancer control in relation to gender, race-ethnicity, insurance & socioeconomic status, and place of residence.
+- influence policies and promote programs and activities to eliminate disparities in cancer control about gender, race-ethnicity, insurance & socioeconomic status, and place of residence.

 Information: Multilingual Primary and Secondary Prevention Brochures;